ttgiegi/AI-research-protocol/README.md

 This Skill does not guarantee that a research task will succeed.
 Its purpose is to provide a way of thinking that may help make the work more traceable, evidence-driven, and manageable.

 Questions and workflow-improvement suggestions are welcome at [wsh14250@qq.com](mailto:wsh14250@qq.com).
 I will probably not understand your research domain, but I will be glad to help improve the workflow.
 I built it while reproducing a decades-old numerical code for a highly nonlinear, coupled physical system from an incomplete source paper.

+This Skill does not attempt to replace scientific thinking.
+It provides a framework in which AI, experiments, evidence, and project history remain consistent throughout long-running research. **The objective is not to make AI more authoritative, but to make research more reproducible.**